 A flight simulator is the fastest way to build the muscle memory you need to fly RC aircraft.
 You'll crash hundreds of times in the sim — and that's exactly the point.
 By the time you're at the field, your hands already know what to do.
-Most TCRC members recommend sim time before your first real flight.
+Most trainer pilots feel ready after 5–10 hours in the sim — time that can save you a plane on your first real flight.

 Crashing a simulator costs nothing.
 Crashing a real aircraft costs time, money, and sometimes the whole airframe.
 New pilots crash — a lot.
 Do it in the sim first.